 115.31(a)(c): The agency trains all employees who may have contact with incarcerated individuals on the agency's zero-tolerance policy for sexual abuse and sexual harassment.
 Additionally, employees are trained on how to fulfill their responsibilities, prevention, detection, reporting, and response policies and procedures, and the right of individuals to be free from sexual abuse and sexual harassment, and retaliation.
 Employee PREA training is directed by policies 103.420 and 202.067, which require that all facility, field services, MINNCOR, and central office employees attend the agency's orientation program.
 PREA training is included in this curriculum.
 Policy 103.410 directs that the PREA refresher is to be taken annually, and policy 202.067 is in draft form to require annual PREA training.
 This yearly requirement is recent, and previously the agency required PREA training every other year.
 The MN DOC Sexual Misconduct with Offenders brochure was reviewed by the auditor and contains information regarding staff positions of power, sexual misconduct, and sexual harassment definitions and procedures.
 This brochure is provided to all employees and contract employees during their initial pre-service orientation training.
 Employee Assistance Program information is also included in the brochure.
 The PREA Standards online modules and the PREA refresher training meet all requirements and contain the topics mandated under this standard subsection (a)(1-11).
-Random staff interviewed were very knowledgeable of the agency's zero-tolerance policy and all aspects of the prevention, detection, and response plan and procedures.
-These employees confirmed that they have PREA training at least once each year during in-service.
-The agency has a comprehensive library of training modules which includes PREA delivered in multiple formats.
-The PAQ indicates 594 staff are currently employed at the facility who may have contact with incarcerated individuals, and all have received their PREA training for the current year or are scheduled according to the timeline dictated by the academy schedule unless the employee is on extended leave.
-The Auditor reviewed 26 employee records and verified that all had received initial and refresher PREA training.
+Random staff interviewed were very knowledgeable of the agency's zerotolerance policy and all aspects of the prevention, detection, and response plan and procedures.
+These employees confirmed that they have PREA training at least once each year during inservice.
+The agency has a comprehensive library of training which includes PREA delivered in multiple formats.
+The PAQ indicates (322) staff are currently employed at the facility who may have contact with incarcerated individuals, and all have received their PREA training for the current year or are scheduled according to the timeline dictated by the academy schedule unless the employee is on extended leave.
+The AWO/PCM holds a quarterly SART training which is documented through SART Meeting Minutes.

 115.31(b): The PREA training modules contain individual sections regarding the dynamics of both male and female offenders and a section on juvenile dynamics.
 All staff is trained on both male and female gender-specific information regardless of the gender of the facility that they are assigned to.
+An interview with the Training Coordinator confirmed that employees who transfer in from another type of facility receive a facility-specific orientation which includes a gender refresher.

 115.31(d): Training is recorded either through the computer-based training system or through sign-in rosters when conducted in person.
 Based on an interview with the Training Coordinator, training that is conducted in person is also entered into the employee's electronic training record.
 The auditor reviewed the PREA Refresher completion page that advises the staff of their completion of the training and includes a digital certification with an acknowledgment of completion and understanding of the information provided.
-The auditor reviewed a random sample of 26 employee records and found they all had received initial and PREA refresher training.
+The auditor reviewed a random sample of (19) employee records and found they all had received PREA refresher training.

-Based on the evaluation of the evidence, the facility and agency have demonstrated compliance with all provisions of this standard and exceeded by providing employee training annually and quarterly SART training.
+Based on the evaluation of the evidence, the facility and agency have demonstrated compliance with all provisions of this standard and exceeds by providing annual employee training and quarterly SART training.